-If Then Only the legal representative may choose a program contractor for the customer. ' The customer, an authorized representative, a family member, a friend, a neighbor, or any other interested party who does not have a conflict of interest may make the enrollment choice
+If Then Only the legal representative may choose a program contractor for the customer.

-More than one person indicates a choice

-All parties are contacted to attempt to determine a mutually acceptable choice.
-If everyone still disagrees, use the following hierarchy to determine which person is given priority in choosing:

-• Legal representative
+The customer does not have a legal representative The customer, an authorized representative, a family member, a friend, a neighbor, or any other interested party who does not have a conflict of interest may make the enrollment choice More than one person indicates a choice All parties are contacted to attempt to determine a mutually acceptable choice.
+If everyone still disagrees, use the following hierarchy to determine which person is given priority in choosing: • Legal representative • Applicant • Spouse • Parent • Authorized representative

-• Applicant

-• Spouse

-• Parent

-• Authorized representative